College of Arts and Sciences

 - Engage in rational, civil discourse in a manner respectful of others and the cultural diversity of the Spanish-speaking world.

-Major, Bachelor of Arts (33 hours) - minor
+Major, Bachelor of Arts (33 hours) - minor required

 A student, in consultation with the undergraduate advisor, may choose to focus on a specialized area of Spanish.

-Spanish - Fall 2018 course requirements
+Spanish - Spring 2019 course requirements

 An interdisciplinary planned curriculum of studies on Latin America.